 Description

-INTERIOR: tessellated tiles to hall.
-Vaulted ceilings to double-height stairwell and landing, with plasterwork diagonal ribbing, clustered vaulting shafts and crocketed springing.
-Elaborate foliate plasterwork cornices to all principal apartments.
+The interior features tessellated tiles in the hall.
+The double-height stairwell and landing have vaulted ceilings with plasterwork diagonal ribbing, clustered vaulting shafts, and crocketed springing.
+Elaborate foliate plasterwork cornices adorn all of the principal apartments.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.